Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 How to Wear a Yukata: Step-by-Step Guide

 “Don’t be intimidated!” 😊 Wearing a yukata is much easier than a kimono.
-With this step-by-step guide, you’ll be festival-ready in no time!
+Follow these steps and you’ll be festival-ready in no time!

 What You Need